poissonconsulting/chk/README.md

 #> Error in eval(expr, envir, enclos): x MUST be a flag (try as.logical())
 ```

-#### Cut and Paste
+#### Copy and Paste

 `chk` is released under the
 [CC0](https://creativecommons.org/publicdomain/zero/1.0/) licence and
-most functions are standalone.
-This allows developers to easily copy and
+most `chk` functions are standalone.
+This allows developers to easily
-paste individual functions into their package which is useful if they
+copy and paste individual functions into their package which is useful
-want to minimise their dependencies.
-Copied functions should not be
+if they want to minimise their dependencies.
+Copied functions should not
-exported (to avoid namespace conflicts) and the following creditation
+be exported (to avoid namespace conflicts) and the following creditation
 preserved.

 ``` r